MarlonBando/Chromify/reports/README.md

 >
 > Answer:

-We implemented DVC with Google Cloud, linking it to a storage containing the zip file with all the data to speed up the download.
-However, we didn't use it extensively because we downloaded the data directly from Kaggle, making DVC unnecessary for our current workflow.
-If we add data from other sources in the future, we plan to use DVC more actively.
-Nonetheless, DVC is integrated into our project and ready for use.
+We integrated DVC with Google Cloud, linking it to a storage bucket that contains a zip file with all the data to streamline downloads.
+Although we primarily downloaded the dataset directly from Kaggle, we used DVC mainly to upload and manage the trained models.
+Looking ahead, if we incorporate data from additional sources, we plan to utilize DVC more extensively.
+For now, DVC is fully integrated into our project and ready for active use.

 ### Question 11